• Skip to main content

 OUTSTANDING IN STATE

-Carlmont High School, San Mateo County.
-Teacher – Suvarna Bhopale
+Edison High School, Fresno County.
+Teacher – Gary Mrkaich

 post

-After months of intensive research and success at district and county-level competitions, champions were recognized in Sacramento on Sunday, April 16th at California State University Sacramento, concluding the 2023 National History Day—California state competition.
-More than 1,400 students participated, coming from 244 schools across 24 counties.
-Sixty-two students will represent California at the National History Day competition taking place in College Park, Maryland June 11-15, 2023.
+After months of intensive research and success at district and county-level competitions, champions were recognized in Sacramento on Sunday, May 4th at California State University Sacramento, concluding the 2025 National History Day—California state competition.
+More than 1,500 students participated, coming from 248 schools across 25 counties.
+Sixty-seven students will represent California at the National History Day competition taking place in College Park, Maryland June 8-12, 2025.

 Contest Photos

-Click here to view photos from the contest.
+Click here to view photos from the NHD-CA Contest.

 Contest Winners

-"Champions" in the Documentary, Exhibit, Performance, Historical Paper, & Website categories advance to the National History Day contest that will be held online in June.
+"Champions" in the Documentary, Exhibit, Performance, Historical Paper, & Website categories advance to the National History Day contest in June.

 Special Award Winners